GoPro Hero 9 Black is a 5K action camera with the DJI Osmo Action's best feature

-The GoPro Hero 9 Black has officially landed, and it has come bearing gifts that include a new 23.6MP sensor and a front screen for extreme vloggers.
+The GoPro Hero 9 Black has officially landed, and it comes bearing gifts that include a new 23.6MP sensor and a front screen for extreme vloggers.
 (Looking for the full verdict on GoPro's new flagship action camera?
 Read our in-depth GoPro Hero 9 Black review).

-Neither of those features is a huge surprise given the leaks we've seen in the last week, but they do confirm that the Hero 9 Black is perhaps the biggest redesign of GoPro's flagship action camera since the Hero 5 Black.
+Neither of those features is a huge surprise given the leaks we've seen in the run up to the launch, but they do confirm that the Hero 9 Black is perhaps the biggest redesign of GoPro's flagship action camera since the Hero 5 Black.

 While it looks very much like a GoPro, the Hero 9 Black also brings a completely new body that's around 10% bigger than the GoPro Hero 8 Black.
 The main reason for this is so it can house a new 1,720mAh battery, which GoPro says will boost the Hero 9 Black's stamina by about 30% compared to its predecessor.

-Another improvement includes the return of a removable lens cover, which the Hero 8 Black lacked.
-This is handy when it comes to replacing broken lenses, but also supports a new accessory that GoPro calls the Max Lens Mod.
+Another improvement is the return of a removable lens cover, which the Hero 8 Black lacked.
+This is handy when it comes to replacing broken lenses, but it also supports a new accessory that GoPro calls the Max Lens Mod.

 When it arrives in October, this new Mod will apparently provide a super-wide 155-degree field of view and support Max Hypersmooth video stabilization, which we first saw on the GoPro Max.